-An undertaking of this scale is necessarily to be regarded as a work in progress, and I will propose future amendments to maintain uniformity with the national model and to improve and streamline the operation of this new Act as necessary.
+There continue to be a number of issues under debate in relation to the model legislation.
+A national forum is deliberating in relation to these issues, and will bring forward further amendments to the model for consideration by SCAG ministers when agreement between the regulators and the profession has been reached.
+An undertaking of this scale is necessarily to be regarded as a work in progress, and there will need to be future amendments to maintain uniformity with the national model and to improve and streamline the operation of this new Act, as necessary.
 Practitioners should forward any suggestions for improvement they may have through their professional associations and the Law Council of Australia.
-Other members of the public should let me know of any concerns they may have with the operation of the legislation, and I shall ensure that matters are considered by the SCAG National Legal Profession Joint Working Group.
-This bill proposes to amend the Legal Profession Act 2004 before it commences.
-Many of the amendments in this bill arise from proposals approved by the Standing Committee of Attorneys-General under that national profession process at its November 2004 and March 2005 meetings.
+Other members of the public should let the Attorney General know of any concerns they may have with the operation of the legislation, and he will ensure that matters are considered by the SCAG National Legal Profession Joint Working Group.